 Between the forest and the harbor, daughter Luz Mary fights against the fear implanted by those who threatened and displaced her for defending her Mother.
 Opposing warlords who landed on her territory, Luz Mary weaves a collective palenque, which serves as a refuge for everyone who is afraid.
 Her Mother taught her courage, which is what she offers to those who come to her seeking refuge from the battle that is still being fought in the streets.

 Covered by snow, daughter Ruth gets up every day so that the expansion of the extractive frontier in her country does not sacrifice her Mother.
 Following the uprising led by her ancestors, Ruth has put her body and spirit in front of the icy water tanks sent by the new President to expand a pipeline through the territory.
 She knows that water is life, the most precious gift that humanity has inherited from her Mother.

 These are some of the daughters in Colombia, Ecuador, the United States, Philippines and Mexico who honor everyday the same mother.
 Regardless of the name given, it was she who gave birth to them, who watched them grow, and who will receive them again in her womb the day they leave this world.

-*Carlos is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia)
+*Carlos is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Loren Kerns